Cyrus Zhou

 About

-I am a Computer Science PhD student at Stanford University, advised by Prof. Monica S. Lam.
+I am a Computer Science PhD student at Stanford University, advised by the amazing Prof. Monica S. Lam.
 I am affiliated with the Stanford Open Virtual Assistant Lab and the Stanford NLP Group.
 My research combines formal methods with large language models to tackle domains with complex structure, such as healthcare and biomedicine.
 I build end-to-end systems that are deployed in real-world settings, with a focus on reliability and precision.
+Ultimately, I hope this line of work improves the logical and scientific reasoning capabilities of foundation models.
 Previously, I received my undergraduate degree from the University of Chicago.

 Selected Publications